seal-questionFrequently Asked Questions

 • Use single dollar signs: $formula$

-• Or use\( and \), for example:\(formula\)
+• or use\( and \), for example:\(formula\)

-Standalone formula block
+Display formula block

 • Use double dollar signs: $$formula$$

-• Or use \[formula\]
+• or use \[formula\]

 • Example: $$\sum_{i=1}^n x_i$$ i=1nxi\sum_{i=1}^n x_i